Particl-Community/academy/guides/guide_mp_installation_setup.rst

 	 	#.
 From a terminal, depackage the file by typing ``sudo dpkg -i particl-desktop-x.x.x-linux-amd65.deb``.
 Make sure to write the exact name of the downloaded file as each new Particl Desktop update results in a new file name.
 	 	#.
 Launch Particl Desktop by executing ``Particl\ Desktop``.

-Preparing Particl Desktop
+Prepare Particl Desktop
 -------------------------

 #.
 Wait for Particl Desktop to load and download the latest Particl Core version.
 This happens automatically on launch each time a newer version of Particl Core is available.
 #.
 Read and accept the terms and conditions, if you agree with them.

-Creating Your First Wallet
+Create Your First Wallet
 --------------------------

 TBD by the new version

-Enabling the Marketplace
+Enable the Marketplace
 ------------------------

 TBD by the new version